noeltong/hotmap-classification/README.md

 # Hotmap Classification

-This repository is a PyTorch implementation of Hotmap classification.
+This repository is a PyTorch implementation of hotmap classification.

 ## Preliminaries

 An Anaconda environment is needed.
-We firstly create a virtual env by
+We first create a virtual env by
 ```
 conda create -n cls python=3.9 --yes
 ```